TomasFleitas/signal-react/README.md

 ```jsx
 const signal = useSignal({});
 ```
+#### ------ Config -----
+Methods for setting selectors.

+* signal.getSelectors(): returns an array with the names of all created selectors.

+* signal.addSelectors([{ name: 'example2', path: 'example2' }]): adds selectors to the signal.

+* signal.deleteSelector("name"): removes a selector.

 #### ------ Getter ------

 These are the methods for getting values from the state.